 Director of the Gonzaga Honors Program

-Linda Tredennick, Director, and Erik Schmidt, Associate Director, are available to discuss what makes Honors at Gonzaga distinctive and unique.
-With a focus on the holistic development of students, Honors is unveiling a new curriculum this fall, starting with a 3-day immersion experience before the school year begins.
-The directors and a few of the current Honors students are excited to answer any questions you may have about the Honors program, including questions related to the Honors Living and Learning Community, how Honors connects to your program of study, what the Honors capstone looks like, and anything else that piques your curiosity.
+Honors Program Director Linda Tredennick is available to discuss what makes Honors at Gonzaga distinctive and unique.
+With a focus on the holistic development of students, Honors has an updated curriculum (starting Fall 2020), beginning with a three-day immersion experience before the school year begins.
+The directors and a few of the current Honors students are excited to answer any questions you may have about the Honors program, including questions related to the Honors Living Learning Community, how Honors connects to your program of study, what the Honors capstone looks like, and anything else that piques your interest.

 The Office of International Student and Scholar Services supports our international population on campus.
-Our support begins right after you choose Gonzaga as we start your Visa process, continues with International Student Orientation to help you acclimate to campus, and stays with you the entire time you are on campus.
-Melissa Heid, Assistant Director of International Student and Scholar Services, is here today with Theresa Howlett, International Admission Counselor, to talk with you about what your experience on campus may look like and how we are here to help you acclimate to, and engage in, Gonzaga.
+Our support begins right after you choose Gonzaga as we start your visa process, continues with International Student Orientation to help you acclimate to campus, and stays with you the entire time you are on campus.
+Ashley Davis, Director of International Student and Scholar Services, is here today with Katie Nollenberger and Stashia Kaiel, two of the international student advisors, to talk with you about what your experience on campus may look like and how we are here to help you acclimate to, and engage in, the Gonzaga community.

 Director of Mission and Ministry